Analysis and reformulation of the $k$--$\omega$ turbulence model for buoyancy-driven thermal convection: Introduction

 \section{Introduction}

-Buoyancy-driven turbulence is common in nature, spanning the oceans and atmosphere, and plays a central role in engineering applications such as indoor ventilation and nuclear safety.
-For such flows, Reynolds-averaged Navier--Stokes (RANS) closures remain widely used in engineering applications owing to their favourable accuracy-to-cost ratio, with two-equation models such as the standard $k$--$\varepsilon$ and $k$--$\omega$ formulations being particularly common.
+Buoyancy-driven turbulence is ubiquitous in nature, spanning the oceans and atmosphere, and plays a central role in engineering applications such as indoor ventilation and nuclear safety.
+For such flows, Reynolds-averaged Navier--Stokes (RANS) closures remain widely used in engineering practice because of their favorable accuracy-to-cost ratio, with two-equation models---notably the standard $k$--$\varepsilon$ and $k$--$\omega$ formulations---being particularly prevalent.

-References and review works on buoyancy-related RANS modelling can be found in \citet{lumley1979computational,rodi1980turbulence,rodi1987examples, hanjalic2002one, burchard2007applied, launder2005rans, durbin2011statistical, hanjalic2011modelling, durbin2018some, hanjalic2021reassessment}.
+Comprehensive references and review articles on buoyancy-related RANS modeling can be found in \citet{lumley1979computational,rodi1980turbulence,rodi1987examples,hanjalic2002one,launder2005rans,burchard2007applied,durbin2011statistical,hanjalic2011modelling,durbin2018some,hanjalic2021reassessment}.
 In natural convection, temperature acts as an active scalar that modifies the momentum field through buoyancy.
-The exact transport equation for turbulent kinetic energy ($k$) contains an explicit buoyancy-production term proportional to the inner product between the turbulent heat flux and gravity; the term is negative in stable stratification and positive in unstable stratification.
-Because the modelled $k$ equation in both $k$--$\varepsilon$ and $k$--$\omega$ frameworks is derived from this exact equation, it is standard to include buoyant production in $k$.
+The exact transport equation for turbulent kinetic energy ($k$) contains an explicit buoyant-production term proportional to the inner product between the turbulent heat flux and gravity; this term is negative in stable stratification and positive in unstable stratification.
+Because the modeled $k$ equation in both the $k$--$\varepsilon$ and $k$--$\omega$ frameworks is derived from this exact equation, it is standard practice to include buoyant production in $k$.

 The central controversy concerns the scale-determining equation---namely, the dissipation ($\varepsilon$) or dissipation-per-unit-$k$ ($\omega$) equation---which is typically the sole source of buoyancy-related modeling terms in two-equation RANS closures.
 As summarized in reference works \citep{burchard2007applied,hanjalic2011modelling} and in several studies \citep{henkes1991natural,peng1999computation,hanjalic1993computation,hanjalic2021reassessment}, there is no universally accepted prescription for representing buoyancy at this level.

 Broadly, two lines of work can be distinguished.
 One omits any buoyant contribution from the scale-determining equation.
 The rationale is that shear production in this equation can be justified based on canonical shear-flow analyses, whereas an analogous justification for a buoyant counterpart in $\varepsilon$ or $\omega$ is lacking \citep{markatos1984laminar}.
 The other line of work introduces a buoyancy term into the scale-determining equation, modeling it by analogy with shear production and adopting the same functional form as the shear-production term in the $\varepsilon$- or $\omega$-equation.